hailelagi/hailelagi.com/content/hacks/thumbelina.md

 });
 ```

-now we can start scheduling on the first invocation of this subroutine since there is no `main` [macro to expand](https://tokio.rs/tokio/topics/bridging) in this binary, this is afterall an embed that's statically linked:
+now we can start scheduling on the first invocation of this subroutine since there is no `main` [macro to expand](https://tokio.rs/tokio/topics/bridging) in this binary, this is afterall an embed that's [dynamically linked](https://www.erlang.org/doc/tutorial/nif.html):

 ```rust
 // Asynchronously spawn a green thread on one physical thread